wso2-attic/product-private-paas/samples/template-modules/README.md

 # Template modules for the cartridges and network partitions.

-How to use this to generate cartridges and network partitions
+How to use template modules to generate cartridges and network partitions
 -------------------------------------------------------------

 - Get the Configurator pack ppaas-configurator-4.1.0-SNAPSHOT.zip